Microsoft

 Zipping Files

-1. Single right-click the file or folder
+1. Single click the file or folder

 Note

-For macOS users, you can use the “Two Finger” right-click method on the trackpad in order to initiate the right click.
+For macOS users, you can use the “Two Finger” click method on the trackpad in order to initiate the right click.
 For additional information, please see the link below for “FDU Anywhere – Keyboard Shortcuts”.

-1. right click on 7-zip then click “Add to Archive
+1. Right click on 7-zip then click “Add to Archive

 1. Change Archive Format to “zip” like in the picture below then click “OK” to zip your files